Merrimack Valley Philharmonic Orchestra

 Massachusetts Cultural Coucil logo The MVPO is funded in part by the Massachusetts Cultural Council, a state agency that supports public programs in the arts, humanities, and sciences.

-In 2001 the orchestra is also very pleased and honored to receive grants from the local cultural councils in Amesbury, Andover, Georgetown, Groveland, Haverhill, Lowell, Merrimac, and North Andover.
+In 2014 the orchestra is very pleased and honored to receive grants from the local cultural councils in Amesbury, Georgetown, Groveland, Methuen, and North Andover.

 MERRIMACK VALLEY PHILHARMONIC SOCIETY, INC.